 toward repayment of the loan as well as interest.
-In simple terms, if you borrow \$100 (the principal) at 10 percent interest and agree to make ten monthly payments, you will pay \$11 a month, and the lender will collect \$110 by the end of the loan term.
+For example, if you borrow \$100 (the principal) at 10 percent interest and agree to make ten monthly payments, you will pay \$11 a month, and the lender will collect \$110 by the end of the loan term.
 You paid the lender \$10 in exchange for borrowing \$100.
-The lender charges this interest, known as simple interest because it is based only on the principal amount, not only because you are borrowing the money, but also to cover the cost of collecting it, such as paying employees to process payments.
+The lender charges this interest, known as simple interest based only on the principal amount, not only because you are borrowing the money, but also to cover the cost of collecting it, such as paying employees to process payments.

 Interest on credit cards is called compound interest.
-Compound interest is interest calculated against the principal amount-then interest is also added to the principal and then interest is charged on the combined amount.
+Compound interest is interest calculated first against the principal amount-then again on the combined amount of principal and interest.
 In essence, it's interest on interest.
 For example, if your principal is \$100 and you are charged 20% interest semi-annually, at six months, you are charged 20% interest on your principal, which means your principal is now \$120.
 At the next six month interval, you are charged 20% interest on \$120, which will be \$24, so your principal is now \$144.
 With compound interest, you end up paying much more than the principal.